 For macOS:

-- Click the Apple menu () and select System Settings
+- Click the Apple menu and select System Settings

-- Navigate to Privacy & Security > Privacy > Microphone.
+- Navigate to Privacy & Security > Privacy > Microphone

-- In the list of apps, ensure that Google Chrome is checked.
+- In the list of apps, ensure that Google Chrome is checked

-Refresh the page and open the Live Event in a new browser window.
+- Refresh the page and open the Live Event in a new browser window

-- If available, try using another microphone.
+- If available, try using a different microphone

-3. Browser Issues (Glitches, Freezing, Camera Not Working)
+Browser Issues (Glitches, Freezing, Camera Not Working)

 Many Live Event problems stem from browser caching, extensions, or outdated versions.
+Try these steps:

 - Update your Chrome browser to the latest version

-- Clear browser cache
+- Clear your browser cache

 For Windows and macOS:

-- Open Google Chrome.
+- Open Google Chrome

-- Click the three dots (⋮) in the upper-right corner.
+- Click the three dots (⋮) in the upper-right corner

-- Select Settings.
+- Select Settings

-- In the sidebar, click Privacy and security.
+- In the sidebar, click Privacy and security

-- Click Delete browsing data.
+- Click Delete browsing data

-- Go to the Advanced tab and set Time range to All time.
+- Go to the Advanced tab and set Time range to All time

-- Click Delete data.
+- Click Delete data

-- Close and relaunch Google Chrome.
+- Close and relaunch Google Chrome

-Perform a hard refresh
+Perform a Hard Refresh

 Try Incognito/Private Mode

-- Open Google Chrome.
+- Open Google Chrome

-- Click the three dots (⋮) in the upper-right corner of the browser window.
+- Click the three dots (⋮) in the upper-right corner

-- Select New Incognito Window from the dropdown menu.
+- Select New Incognito Window

-4. I Closed My Live Event Tab and Can’t Re-Enter
+I Closed My Live Event Tab and Can't Re-Enter

 - Keep your Live Event open in only one tab